bridgedotnet/CLI/README.md

 ```
 bridge new                  // Create a new project
 bridge add package retyped  // Add retyped
-bridge Build                // Build the project
+bridge build                // Build the project
 bridge run                  // Run the project index.html
 ```